pcloverdevelopment/LearningJournal/postgresql/sql-deep-dive.md

 -- can replace 'year' with 'day' or 'month'
 SELECT DATE_TRUNC('year', date '1992/11/13') AS col_alius
 ```
+**Intervals** (store and manipulate a period of time in years, months, days, hours, minutes, seconds, etc)
 ```sql
 -- use an interval when filtering
 SELECT *